-- · Giving back the e-waste to the electronic companies and drop-off points - Following guidelines issued by the government - Selling or donating the outdated technology-based equipment - Giving e-waste to a certified e-waste recycler
+- · Giving back the e-waste to the electronic companies and drop-off points - · Following guidelines issued by the government - Selling or donating the outdated technology-based equipment - Giving e-waste to a certified e-waste recycler

-- Exercise 📝
+Exercise 📝

-1. Name all five types of fire extinguishers.
-2. Explain PPE in brief.
-3. List the common workplace hazards.
-4. Fill in the blacks: i.
-A " sign" is a safety sign that prohibits behaviour that is likely to endanger one's health or safety. ii entails acting at the source of pollutants to prevent or minimise their production. iii is the treatment or care given to someone who has sustained an injury or disease until more advanced care can be obtained or the person recovers.
+- 1. Name all five types of fire extinguishers. - 2.
+Explain PPE in brief. - 3.
+List the common workplace hazards. - 4.
+Fill in the blacks: - i.
+A " sign" is a safety sign that prohibits behaviour that is likely to endanger one's health or safety. - ii. entails acting at the source of pollutants to prevent or minimise their production. - iii. is the treatment or care given to someone who has sustained an injury or disease until more advanced care can be obtained or the person recovers. - iv.
+The threats caused by biological agents like viruses, bacteria, animals, plants, insects and also humans, are known as . - v.

-v.
 The workplace has to be administered as per the rules of the .